fuzz/etcdon/README.md

 Copy the files listed in `etc/gathered-config-files` from the server into the `local/` directory.
 You may wish to call this from cron periodically on your local machine.
-These backup files are good candidate for git management.
+These backup files are a good candidate for git management.

 #### gather-secrets | gs